Updated: Sep 4, 2022

 I am often told that riding horses is very hard.
 A complicated task that takes years of practice to master.
 I can agree that controlling and micromanaging horses is complicated, but who says that`s the way it should be done in the first place?

 When learning to ride, it typically happens in a setting where the riding instructor tells us to make the horse do this or do that: “Ride over there and if the horse doesn’t want to, don’t let him win.”
 Learning to ride this way is all about controlling the horse and making the horse do what we want them to do.
-It’s not about giving the horse a choice and actually take the time to make our idea the horse’s idea.
+It’s not about giving the horse a choice and take the time to make our idea the horse’s idea.

-I can only wonder, why?
+One can only wonder, why?

-Maybe it’s because if we allowed horses to choose, it would become pretty obvious that what we think is a perfect relationship based on connection and trust, is more like a dictatorship.
+Maybe it’s because if we allowed horses to choose, it could become obvious that what we think is a perfect relationship based on connection and trust, is more like a dictatorship.
 With us being in control and giving commands, while the horse simply obeys?
 Or maybe it’s because we don’t know how to give choices, because we’ve never learned how to do it?

 Most riders grab the reins from the moment they sit in the saddle, to prevent the horse from walking off and make sure the horse goes where they want to.